In the five years between The Crazies and Martin, much had changed, both in the life of George Romero and his adopted hometown of Pittsburgh.

 According to a 2012 story in the Pittsburgh Post-Gazette, by January 1983, the regional economy officially bottomed out.
-Allegheny County (where most of the Pittsburgh metro calls home) hit between 14 and 18% with 212,000 unemployed people.
+Unemployment in Allegheny County (where most of the Pittsburgh metro calls home) hit between 14 and 18% with 212,000 jobless individuals.
 It’s never been that high before or since.
 And in areas like Beaver County (close to where your author grew up and also where my grandfather worked in the furnaces for forty years), home to industry giants Jones & Laughlin Steel Corp. and Babcock & Wilcox Co., the unemployment hit a staggering 27%.
 That’s higher than the Great Depression.
 And for many of the 300,000 manufacturing workers impacted by these changes — before this, you went to high school, you worked in the mill, you had kids, you died — Pittsburgh was dying.

 George Romero found himself in similar straits.
 He was nearly a million dollars in debt thanks to the failure of every film after Night of the Living Dead.
 He’d taken to working on sports documentaries like his Pittsburgh-centric series The Winners and even directed The Juice is Loose, the story of football hero OJ Simpson — albeit years before his reversal in fortune — and Magic at the Roxy, a TV magic special.
 He confided in producer Richard P. Rubinstein that he was nearly out of cash.
 While the producer counseled Romero and explained that bankruptcy was an option, Romero didn’t want to screw over the people who helped him make his films.
 This action gave Rubinstein plenty of respect for the director and led to their partnership.
 While this, their first film together, didn’t pay back those investors, Dawn of the Dead would.